 We have yet to see one, but this is a train in the new Transport for Wales livery at Chester.

 First stop in 2016 was Llandudno.
 After Shotton and Fflint we passed the rusting hulk of a former Sealink ferry, the Duke of Lancaster which has been there since 1979.
-Since 2016 it has been painted black and is planned to become a ‘zombie attraction’, whatever that might be, though these plans were postponed in January 2019.
+After 2016 it was painted black and was planned to become a ‘zombie attraction’, whatever that might be.
+These plans were dropped in 2019 and the ship is slowly being renovated as a venue.
 Nearby is the port of Mostyn, which had more life in it than I remembered from the 1990s.
 It turns out that it is now a major base for offshore wind turbine assembly and for servicing the offshore windfarms.
 There was a ferry in the port called the ‘Airbus’ which seems a strange name for a boat until we discovered that it was being used to transport wings for the Airbus A380 planes from Wales to the final assembly plant in France.

 Then the caravans and bungalows began, through Prestatyn and Rhyl.
 We passed the derelict pier at Colwyn Bay which has a chequered history of attempts to revive it.
 Part of the pier collapsed in 2017 and the remainder was dismantled in 2018 for safety reasons.
-Plans have been passed for a new truncated pier and work should start later in 2019.
+A new truncated pier opened in 2021.
 Through Colwyn Bay the A55 dual carriageway separates the town from the seafront, which can’t help regeneration.

 Llandudno and Conwy